-With Cristina Caprioli / ccap, Louise Blad, Andreja Dugandžić, Emma-Lina Ericson, Jusuf Hadžifejzović, Nela Hasanbegović, Elin Magnusson, Svetlana Maraš, MYCKET (Mariana Alves, Katarina Bonnevier & Thérèse Kristiansson), Ofelia Jarl Ortega, Marija Ratković, Hanna Wildow, and Red Min(e)d.
+enter With source link Cristina Caprioli / ccap, Louise Blad, Andreja Dugandžić, Emma-Lina Ericson, Jusuf Hadžifejzović, Nela Hasanbegović, Elin Magnusson, Svetlana Maraš, MYCKET (Mariana Alves, Katarina Bonnevier & Thérèse Kristiansson), Ofelia Jarl Ortega, Marija Ratković, Hanna Wildow, and how to get bitcoin to cash Red Min(e)d.

 Supported by Swedish Institute and Swedish National Council for Cultural Affairs

 go site * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * *

 enter site As a visiting resident within c.off center in marginal program, the feminist curatorial group Red Min(e)d presents an inter-active/passive exhibition Dada Polis – the Stockholm edition of a long-term Living Archive project.
 In the framework of feminist (curatorial) politics, site-specific artworks, performances, screenings and collaborative action are to be created, destroyed, displayed, hidden, collected, lost or reclaimed by artists and participants from the post-Yugoslav space and Sweden.